Review: EF Go Ahead’s Food & Wine: Piedmont & Tuscany with America’s Test Kitchen

 chef in a field harvesting on EF Go Ahead's Food & Wine: Piedmont & Tuscany with America's Test Kitchen

-• This culinary and wine tour is offered five times in late fall between October and mid-November to coordinate timing with the Alba White Truffle Fair—and the prime season for harvesting the prized white truffles in Northern Italy.
+• This culinary and wine tour is offered four times in late fall in 2024 and six times in 2025.
+Tours are timed for October and mid-November to coordinate with the Alba White Truffle Fair—and the prime season for harvesting the prized white truffles in Northern Italy.
 It’s a perfect time to travel to these regions with warm, sunny afternoons, cooler evenings, and fewer tourists.

-• Tourgoers move between three hotels over nine evenings, with four nights in Turin, two nights in Bologna and three nights in a picturesque agriturismo in Tuscany.
+• The tour stops at three hotels over nine evenings, with four nights in Turin, two nights in Bologna, and three nights in a picturesque agriturismo in Tuscany.
 Breakfast is included every morning.
 Guests will also have three lunches and five dinners with beer or wine, but there are also tastings where generous snacks are provided.
 Guests on my tour were sociable and open to sharing lunch or grabbing dinner out when it was not part the itinerary.
 And the tour director was always happy to recommend places to dine.

 • Most guests on the tour were older couples or pairs of friends in search of culinary and wine experiences in Northern Italy.
 The itinerary is for between 10 to 22 travelers; there were 20 people in my group.
 Some guests were more knowledgeable than others about the food and wine, but all were eager to learn and asked many questions of the hosts, winemakers, and culinary artisans.
 Solo travelers will also feel very comfortable traveling with the group.

 • Almost every day is jam-packed and orchestrated for guests, so the tour is perfect for travelers who want this experience but aren’t interested in planning an intensive trip.
 Full days—and some early mornings—also mean that there’s a limited amount of free time.
-I did opt out of part of the culinary walking tour in Florence to have time on my own to explore the city.
-I had visited Florence years ago, so I knew where I wanted to go for lunch and wander on my own before meeting back up with the group.
+But ultimately, you’re in charge of your time: For instance, I opted out of part of the culinary walking tour in Florence to have time on my own to explore the city.

-• Due to the intensive schedule, the company recommends that travelers can walk 3.5 hours each day across moderately uneven terrain (think ancient cobblestone streets) and be able to navigate hills and stairs—including the steep streets in the hillside town of San Gimignano —one of the stops in Tuscany.
+• Due to the intensive schedule, the company recommends that travelers be able to walk three and a half hours each day across moderately uneven terrain (think ancient cobblestone streets) and be able to navigate hills and stairs—including the steep streets in the hillside town of San Gimignano.

-• The group travels together by bus—and some travel times can be long between locales.
+• The group travels together by bus—and some travel days are long.
 The tour director on my tour (Sabra) was outstanding.
 She commands a wealth of knowledge about everything Italy, and she offered insight and information on our destinations (and more) while we were on the bus.
-Note that the tour company recommends tipping the tour director and the bus driver at the end of the tour.

 Important Details About Food & Wine: Piedmont & Tuscany with America’s Test Kitchen